ItsMePheniX/KDE-Plugin-for-Wallpaper-Engine/README.md

 Select it in the wallpaper configuration dialog; choose a project.

 ## Notes
+- Path to the video files is hard code.
 - Only video-type projects are listed.
 Others skipped.
 - No copying/import; references workshop directory in place.
 - Audio is always muted.